rzl-zone/utils-js/README.md

 <h2 id="requirements">💻 <strong>Requirements</strong></h2>

-- **Node.js `≥16.0.0`**
+- **Node.js `≥18.18.0`**
-  This package leverages modern JavaScript & TypeScript features that require Node.js version 16.0.0 if not using Next.js, and for Next.js it must follow the official minimum Node.js version requirement depending on the version you use.
+  This package leverages modern JavaScript & TypeScript features that require Node.js version 18.18.0 if not using Next.js, and for Next.js it must follow the official minimum Node.js version requirement depending on the version you use.
   - 🔗 See official Next.js documentation:
-      <a href="https://nextjs.org/docs/getting-started/installation#system-requirements" target="_blank" rel="nofollow noreferrer noopener"><i>NextJS Installation Requirements.</i></a>
+      <a href="https://nextjs.org/docs/getting-started/installation#system-requirements" target="_blank" rel="nofollow noreferrer noopener"><i>NextJS Installation Requirements</i></a>.

 - **Works with:**
-  - ✅ Node.js (16.0.0+) - Without NextJS
+  - ✅ Node.js (18.18.0+) - ***Without NextJS***.
-  - ✅ Node.js (18.17.0, or higher depending on NextJS version) - With NextJS
+  - ✅ Node.js (20.9.0, or higher depending on NextJS version) - ***With NextJS***.
-  - ✅ Modern browsers (via bundlers like Webpack / Vite)
+  - ✅ Modern browsers (via bundlers like Webpack / Vite).

 - **TypeScript Build Info:**
   - Target: `ES2022`
   - Module: `ES2022`
   - Module Resolution: `bundler`

-  > ℹ️ Note: These TypeScript settings are used to build the package.
-Consumers do **not** need to match these settings unless they plan to build or modify the source code.
+  > ℹ️ Note: These TypeScript settings are used to build the package, consumers do **not** need to match these settings unless they plan to build or modify the source code.

 ---